How to choose NFC Tags

-Without encryption, the content of the chip is "in the clear", visible to anyone who scans the tag with their smartphone or NFC reader.
+Without encryption, the chip's content is visible to anyone who scans the tag with their smartphone or NFC reader.
 To avoid this, you need to choose a chip that supports encryption.
-Below, the Chips with this feature, in ascending order of security of the supported cryptographic methods.
+Below, the NFC chips that support encryption.

 - MIFARE Classic® (CRYPTO01 - Not safe as it was violated in 2008)

 - MIFARE® DESFire® EV1 / EV2 / Light (DES, 2K3DES, 3K3DES, AES)

 - MIFARE Plus® / ICODE® DNA (AES 128 bit)

 The Tags are not eternal, but it is also true that the Chips manufacturers guarantee the conservation of the data for long periods.
 At least, 10 years for older models.
 If you plan to pair the Tags with very durable assets (for example: cars, real estate, special equipment), there are Chips that guarantee data retention up to 200 years!

 Below is the guaranteed duration of the most common Chips, in ascending order.

 - 10 years (NTAG21x, MIFARE Classic®, MIFARE Plus®, MIFARE Ultralight®, MIFARE® DESFire® EV1, MIFARE® DESFire® Light)

 - 50 years (ICODE® SLIX, ICODE® SLIX2, ICODE® DNA)

 The most common Chips support up to 100,000 read/write cycles, meaning they can be read or programmed up to 100,000 times.
 This number may seem enormous, but as always depends on the use made of it.
 For payment or ticketing applications, 100,000 times may not be enough.
 The following are the available ranges, with the relative Chips.